FelixHohne/CS-2112-Final-Project-Felix-Hohne-and-Shiyuan-Huang/README.md

 In this Graphical User Interface, users can:
 + Load custom worlds and critters they wrote using the File Menu
 + Read through a simple tutorial using the question mark button
-+ Run the simulation step by step or at a continuous speed of up to 500 frames per second using the buttons at the bottom left
++ Run the simulation step by step or continuously using the buttons at the bottom left
-+ Click on a critter and see its critter information including entire program and last executed rule on the right panel
++ Click on a critter and see information about its current state
 + See the number of turns that this simulation has run and the number of critters that are alive.

 Here is the GUI in action: